Diagnosis Error Attorneys in Columbus, OH

 The clock is ticking.
 When it comes to medical malpractice cases involving diagnosis errors, you only have one year from the date of your injury to file a lawsuit or take other legal action in Ohio.
 This deadline is known as the statute of limitations.
 If you miss it, you could miss out on your opportunity to obtain the financial compensation you need and deserve.

 Take back control.
-Contact our law firm and schedule your free case evaluation with a Columbus misdiagnosis error lawyer who puts your needs first.
+Contact our Central Ohio law firm and schedule your free case evaluation with a Columbus misdiagnosis error lawyer who puts your needs first.
 We have the knowledge, the skills and the drive to win your case.